ezsolti/ezsolti.github.io/_posts/2018-02-10-fuelseenbysourcepin.markdown

     return np.sqrt((p2[0]-p1[0])**2+(p2[1]-p1[1])**2)
 {% endhighlight %}

 Second, the intersections between a line and circle (the line is defined by the slope _m_ and the intercept _a_, and the circle is defined by the center _c_ and the radius _r_).
-Interestingly I haven't got a formula after quick googling, so [here][1] one can find the quadratic equation after plugging the line equation into the circle equation.
-One just needs to solve this, and since
+Interestingly, I haven't found a formula after quick googling, so [here][1] one can find the quadratic equation after plugging the line equation into the circle equation.
+One just needs to solve this, and since I don't care about cases when there is only one intersection (ie the line is a tangent line), I will not return any thing for those case.

 {% highlight python %}
 def circlelineintersect(m, a, c, r):